Maple-Stout Quick Bread

-- Preheat oven to 350 degrees F. Combine flour, baking soda, baking powder and salt in a small mixing bowl with a whisk or a fork.
+- Preheat oven to 350°F. Combine flour, baking soda, baking powder and salt in a small mixing bowl with a whisk or a fork.
 In a separate large bowl, blend butter and brown sugar with a mixer at high speed until well blended.
 Add eggs, one at a time, until well combined.
 Add vanilla and beat until combined.

 - Meanwhile, in a small bowl, combine powdered sugar and remaining 1 tablespoon of maple syrup, stir until smooth.
 Add water, a few drops at a time, as needed until a glaze consistency is reached.
 Drizzle glaze over cooled bread.
 If desired, let stand until set before slicing.

 Verdict: Delicious!
-I think I’ve already covered it, but the nutty, slightly bitter taste of the stout combined with the sweet maple syrup was just a perfect combination.
+I think I’ve already covered it, but the nutty, slightly bitter taste of the stout combined with the sweet maple syrup is just a perfect combination.

 Husband’s take: “I was skeptical, but this is really good!”
-He ate it for breakfast a few days.
+He likes maple stout quick bread for breakfast.